caballero77/dctop/README.md

 Now dctop only supports [nord](https://www.nordtheme.com/), but I'm going to add a few new themes.

-All themes after instalation is going to placed in `/usr/local/share/dctop/themes` folder.
+All themes after installation is going to placed in `/usr/local/share/dctop/themes` folder.

 You can them in [themes](https://github.com/caballero77/dctop/tree/main/themes) folder.
 Also feel free to contribute with new themes or create an issue requesting new theme.
 ## Screenshots